marom/graphql-example/README.md

 http://localhost:8080/rest/books

-raw body of post request:
+raw body of post request for all books:
 ```
 {
 	allBooks {